TEK-Nemesis/2-Channel-OGX360-with-USB-Hub/Hardware/README.md

 ### Assembly Notes

-**IMPORTANT**:  Ensure to bridge the J1 points on each Arduino Pro Micro 5V.
+**IMPORTANT**:  Ensure to bridge the J1 points (with solder) on each Arduino Pro Micro 5V.
 This will bypass the Arduino's voltage regulator and provide enough "juice" to safely run the ogx360 without the requirement of an external power source.

 <img src="../Images/Arduino J1 Solder Bridge.jpg" width="80%"/>